National Conference on Citizenship: Present: (2004–present)

 In 2013, NCoC started its partnership with the Franklin Project at the Aspen Institute to develop a Service Year technology platform.
 This system aims to be a 21st-century tool that will increase the number of organizations that can provide national service opportunities and make it easier for young Americans to identify those positions.

 Structure

-Board of Directors
+Board of directors

-The National Conference on Citizenship's current Board of Directors consists of Barry Byrd, Lattie Coor, Philip Duncan, Paula Ellis, Garrett Graff (Chair), Hon.
-Bob Graham, Gail Leftwich Kitch, A.G.
-Newmyer, Michael Weiser (Chair Emeritus), and Erica Williams.
+The National Conference on Citizenship's current Board of Directors consists of Katie Harbath (Chair), Barry Byrd, Joy Bonaguro, Adam Conner, Joy Fulkerson, James Johnson-Piett, Letty Hardi, Gail Leftwich Kitch, Allen Square, Michael Wieser, and Valerie Lemmie.

 Programs

 NCoC's current programming includes the Civic Health Initiative, consisting of the Civic Health Index, and the Annual Conference on Citizenship.

 Civic Health Index

 The Civic Health Index (CHI) is at the center of NCoC's work.
-At NCoC, “civic health” is considered the way that communities are organized to define and address public problems.
+At NCoC, "civic health" is considered the way that communities are organized to define and address public problems.
 Communities with strong indicators of civic health have higher employment rates, stronger schools, better physical health, and more responsive governments.
 For the past 10 years NCoC, together with the Corporation for National and Community Service (CNCS) and state and community level collaborative networks across the nation, has documented the state of civic life in America in city, state, and national CHI reports.
 CHIs use a range of indicators including volunteering, voting, connections to civic and religious organizations, trust in other Americans and key institutions, and other civic behavior and attitudes.

 CHI partnerships have changed the way governments go about their work, reintroduced civics to classrooms, redirected investments, influenced national and local conversations resulting in enhancing civic life, and bolstered a network of civic leaders across the country.
 By 2020, NCoC's goal is to integrate this pioneering initiative into ongoing partnerships in all 50 states and the District of Columbia.

 America's Civic Health Index received a new level of recognition through its inclusion in the Edward M. Kennedy Serve America Act, which was signed into law in May 2009.
 The Act formalized a partnership between NCoC, the U.S. Census Bureau, and the Corporation for National and Community Service to develop, refine, and implement an annual civic health assessment.

 In addition to the America's Civic Health Index report, the National Conference on Citizenship partners with local institutions to release state and city specific reports.
 NCoC currently works with over 30 local partners.